mmicatka/line_server/README.md

 1000s of users at a single time.

 ### File Size
-The system performs well with several different sized
+The system performs well with several different sized files.
+There is limited performance degradation with larger files while enough memory is available.
+The system handles files larger than what fit into memory as well.

 ### User Count
+The system will handle up to 1000s of simultaneous users before hitting a relatively hard wall.
+This can be updated in the future to create graceful degradation rather than the system being overloaded and failing requests.

 ## Documentation and Libraries Used
 The main libraries and corresponding documentation used were:
 Flask - web Server

 Pytest - testing

 MMap - supports memory-mapped files

 LRU-dict - a LRU cache library implemented in C